Hugh Jackman Saved Zac Efron’s Life On The Set Of ‘The Greatest Showman’

 The Greatest Showman scene they were filming involved Hugh Jackman’s character carrying out his assistant Philip, played by Efron, out of a fiery house.
 The burning building scene was not something the cast and crew planned to leave to post-production effects, instead, they went for a very real fire-engulfed building.
 Little did they know that the pyrotechnics would grow uncontrolled, which resulted in Jackman revealing his true colors as a real life superhero.

 The 29-year-old actor later added jokingly “Hugh Jackman saving you from a burning building?
 It’s every girl’s dream,” as per The Hollywood Reporter.
 While Jackman also had a little something up his sleeve to tease the younger actor.
-On February, MTV News caught Jackman during the New York premiere of Logan and the Wolverine actor jokingly stated that Zac Efron was “heavier than he looks.”
+On February, MTV News caught Jackman during the New York premiere of Logan, and the Wolverine actor jokingly stated that Zac Efron was “heavier than he looks.”

 Meanwhile, Hugh Jackman and Michelle Williams were spotted on Saturday clad in their skillfully-crafted 19th-century costumes.
 Apparently, the stars were shooting The Greatest Showman in New York, a film that follows the life of PT Barnum, a circus owner in the mid-1800s.